jsturdy/GLIB/amc_glib/trunk/glib_v3/fw/fpga/prj/ipbus_slave/ipcore_dir/chipscope_icon_readme.txt

    Generate an IP symbol based on the current project options'.

    * chipscope_icon.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * chipscope_icon.sym

 Generate ISE subproject:
    Create an ISE subproject for use when including this core in ISE designs